 Take an unforgettable journey through the beautiful landscapes and captivating cities of Laos and Vietnam.
-Discover the delights of Luang Prabang and Hoi An, visit revered Buddhist temples and ornate palaces, explore mystical caves and colourful markets, cruise Halong Bay and the Mekong and top off your adventure in Ho Chi Minh City!
+From Vientiane to Ho Chi Minh City, visit revered Buddhist temples and ornate palaces, explore mystical caves and floating markets, cruise Halong Bay and the Mekong and meet a kaleidoscope of people along the way.

 Sunday.
 Welcome to Laos!
-On arrival we'll transfer you to our hotel.
-The rest of today is free for you to relax or explore at leisure.
+Arrival transfer from Vientiane airport to our hotel.
+The rest of the day is free for you to relax or explore at leisure.

 Vientiane city tour